What can independent filmmakers do to attract film investors, enhance their bottom line, and actually MAKE MONEY from their indie films?

 There are both domestic and foreign tax incentives.
 A tax incentive is like getting free money, so making a film in today's economic climate without utilizing available film tax incentives is stupid.
-Almost every city/state/country has incentives so you film in their location.
+Almost every city/state/country has incentives luring you to film in their location.
 Example: www.nyc.gov/film.
-Section 181 (not currently available as of 2019, but this changes often so stay tuned), which allows investments in a motion picture shot in the US to be 100% tax deductible for the investor in the same year invested, was extended through 2016 and made retro-active for 2015.
-(Updated Section 181 tax incentives are already included in our Movie Investor Package)

 2) Transform The Film Into Products

 Adding merchandising to the recoupment strategy will definitely appeal to and help attract film investors.
 Every film has this potential whether it is T-shirts, customized USB flash drives, baseball caps, or even the sale of assembly-line props from the film.
 For the film, Resurrection of Serious Rogers, a store-bought T-shaped knife was used in the film during an assassination scene.
 Enough fans asked about the knife that the filmmakers ordered a case of knives and sold them on the film website at a premium mark-up.
 Some filmmakers offer a CD of the film's original score.
 Showing your entrepreneurial spirit will impress and attract film investors and make then more likely to trust you with their money.